Capital Women's Care Division 67

 Are you experiencing irregular periods, thinning hair, or unexplained weight gain?
 An imbalance in hormones may be to blame.
-The expert team at Capital Women’s Care in Arlington, Virginia, offer testing and treatment for polycystic ovary syndrome, or PCOS, a common condition that causes an imbalance in hormone levels in women.
+The expert team at Capital Women’s Care in the Ballston area of Arlington, Virginia, offer testing and treatment for polycystic ovary syndrome, or PCOS, a common condition that causes an imbalance in hormone levels in women.
 If you’re concerned about PCOS or need treatment, call the office or book an appointment online.

 Polycystic ovarian syndrome is a medical condition characterized by an imbalance in reproductive hormones that affects women during their childbearing years.
 One out of every 10 women has PCOS.

 PCOS may affect your ovulation, or ability to release an egg, due to the hormonal imbalances.
 PCOS may also cause you to develop cysts on your ovaries, which also affects egg release.

 Doctors aren’t sure what causes PCOS, but getting treatment early may help improve your long-term health and prevent the development of diabetes.

 In addition to reproductive hormones, PCOS also affects insulin levels, which increases your risk of developing gestational diabetes and type 2 diabetes.

 What are PCOS symptoms?